 "Here's a pretty kettle of fish," cries Mrs Tow-wouse, "you have brought upon us!
 We are like to have a funeral at our own expense."— Henry Fielding, in Joseph Andrews

-English is an interesting and evolving language.
+Like many other languages, English is evolving over time.
 The study of idioms and their origin is a study of our history.
-Even today, new idioms are being created.
+Idioms frequently arise from situations that were common or important to us at one time.
+Even today, new ones are being created.
 They will almost certainly be studied by the historians of the future as they investigate our lives.
-It's an interesting thought.
+That's an interesting thought.

 References and Resources